 *Click here to see project details.

-As a participant in the WiDS Datathon 2025, I was to analyze fMRI brain imaging data to uncover how biological sex influenced the presentation of ADHD.
+As a participant in the WiDS Datathon 2025, I was tasked to analyze fMRI brain imaging data to uncover how biological sex influenced the presentation of ADHD.
 Me and my teammates analyzed neuroimaging (fMRI) data from over 1,000 pediatric subjects to predict biological sex and ADHD diagnosis.
 We engineered advanced statistical features and applied principal component analysis (PCA) for dimensionality reduction.
 Using Python and R, we built and evaluated predictive models including convolutional neural networks (CNN), random forests, and logistic regression and contributed to advancing research into sex-specific neurobiological patterns associated with ADHD.

 *Click here to see project details.